 Sabugal is also home to our ABSOLUTELY MOST FAVOURITE DELICIOUS AMAZING pizza restaurant we have ever been to!
 And is totally worth the 35 minute drive to get there.
 Grab a pizza at lunchtime and it will still be warm when you get to the river beach, its just 2 minutes away!
 You can take a look over in our ‘cafes, bars and restaurants’ page.

 Distance from Vista de Penamacor– 37 Minutes- 36km

 If you are looking for a place that leaves you quite literally speechless then Sortelha is a place you have add to your list.

 From the moment you see the arch way entrance where you can drive or ride in and park you will be in awe of the whole place.

 The village is built inside the walls of a castle ruin.
 The houses are built around boulders, some of which you have to climb over to get around, there are cafes and restaurants and also clean and tidy public toilets.

 You can walk all the way around the castle wall which is from there you will see the most amazing views.
 Trying to explain exactly what your eyes can see is just about impossible, a camera doesn’t even give you the whole extend either.
 The only way you can truly appreciate the beauty of Sortehla is by experiencing it.

-Once a year they have a medievil festival.
-There are stalls, food, drink and a ‘treasure hunt’ where you walk around and find out sotries from Sortelha, each story you hear you have your card stamped and at the end you recieve a goody bag.
+Once a year they have a medieval festival.
+There are stalls, food, drink and a ‘treasure hunt’ where you walk around and find out stories from Sortelha, each story you hear you have your card stamped and at the end you receive a goody bag.

 2 Hours or Less